MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/n_gram.md

 ##### all_lengths

-Whether to include all ngram lengths up to ngramLength, or only ngramLength (settings).
+Whether to include all ngram lengths up to ngramLength or only ngramLength (settings).

 ##### max_num_terms